BCDevOps/devops-platform-workshops/openshift-201/logging.md

 ![kibana-selected-fields](images/logging/kibana-selected-fields.png)

 ### Queries
-Depending on how many other participants are in the lab you may see other `logging-app-$USERNAME` entries.
+Depending on how many other participants are in the lab you may see other `logging-app-$USER_NAME` entries.
 To only show your entries add the following in the search bar at the top and hit the `Enter` key or the `Update` button to the right of the search bar:
 ```
-kubernetes.container_name:"logging-app-$USERNAME"
+kubernetes.container_name:"logging-app-$USER_NAME"
 ```
-__NOTE:__ replace $USERNAME with your actual user name
+__NOTE:__ replace $USER_NAME with your actual user name

 ![kibana-search](images/logging/kibana-search.png)